TouK/nussknacker/docs/MigrationGuide.md

 * `kafka.schemaRegistryCacheConfig` configuration entry was added - it was hardcoded before.
   Default value of `kafka.schemaRegistryCacheConfig.availableSchemasExpirationTime` was changed from 1 minute to 10 seconds which will cause more often schema cache invalidation
 * [#3031](https://github.com/TouK/nussknacker/pull/3031) Attachments are now stored in database (see more in section `Other changes`). `attachmentsPath` was removed.
 Optional config `attachments.maxSizeInBytes` was introduced with default value of 10mb
-* [#2992](https://github.com/TouK/nussknacker/pull/2992) deploySettings changed to deploymentCommentSettings, now when specified require you to also specify field validationPattern, specifying exampleComment is optional.
-* commentSettings fields modified. matchExpression changed to substitutionPattern, link changed to substitutionLink.

 ### Code API changes